Evidentiary Hearing

 Pepco filed an application for a second Multiyear Rate Plan (MRP), known as the "Climate Ready Pathway," in April 2023 for the years 2024 through 2026.
 After a comprehensive review process, the Public Service Commission of the District of Columbia (DCPSC) approved a modified, extended pilot version of this rate plan in November 2024.
 The decision reduced Pepco's initial $190.7 million request by about 35%, allowing a $123.4 million increase over two years (2025–2026).
 At that stage, the rate case was considered settled, and the new rates were implemented.

-However, the District of Columbia Court of Appeals vacated the Commission's approval in March 2026 and sent the case back for further proceedings.
-The Court of Appeals determined that a formal evidentiary hearing is required to resolve factual disputes regarding specific rate calculations.
-The Commission created a procedural schedule for this hearing and is evaluating the best approach for handling electric distribution rates while the proceedings are underway.
+However, in March 2026, the District of Columbia Court of Appeals vacated the Commission's approval and sent the case back for further proceedings.
+The Court determined that a formal evidentiary hearing would be required to resolve factual disputes.
+To address this, the Commission has established a revised schedule and has decided that the currently billed electric distribution rates will remain in place while this review is conducted.

 The now-vacated order originally included the following key measures: